Learn more about Calorease with FBCx by reading the answers to the most commonly asked questions.

 The FDA has designated the GRAS (Generally Recognized As Safe) status to FBCx α-cyclodextrin, the fiber ingredient in Calorease.

 How long can I take Calorease?

 You can take Calorease as long as you like.
 As a dietary fiber product, Calorease with FBCx is not absorbed into your body hence there is no concern about developing a tolerance.
 If you reach your weight management goals, you may wish to lower your intake or just take it during dietary indiscretions, like holiday meals.

-How long does Calorease remain in your system?
+How long does Calorease remain in your digestive system?